-Archbishop Viganò to Bishops, Priests: Recite Exorcism Prayer on Holy Saturday
+Archbishop Viganò Asks Bishops, Priests to Recite Exorcism Prayer on Holy Saturday

 Since it is a day of silence, while we await His glorious Resurrection, this Holy Saturday ought to be an ideal opportunity for Sacred Ministers.
 There is no need to go out, or to breach any of the laws currently in force.

 I should like to ask you all to pray together, using the form given by Leo XIII, the Exorcism against Satan and the Apostate Angels (Exorcismus in Satanam et angelos apostaticos, Rituale Romanum, Tit.
-XII, Caput III), at three o’clock in the afternoon, Roman time (15:00 hours, Central European Summer Time) on Saturday April 11, 2020, so we can all fight together the common enemy of the whole human race [See Latin and English texts of the prayer on page 40 of this PDF].
+XII, Caput III), at three o’clock in the afternoon, Roman time (3pm Central European Summer Time / 9am Eastern) on Saturday April 11, 2020, so we can all fight together the common enemy of the whole human race [English text of the prayer].

 Holy Saturday is the day when we remember Our Lord Jesus Christ as He descended into Hell to free the souls of the Fathers from Satan’s chains.
 In the great silence after Our Lord’s Passion and Death, Our Lady kept watch and believed, waiting in hope for the Resurrection of Her dearly beloved Son.
 It was a time when the world seemed to have won, but when everything was being prepared for the glory of Easter.